rajneesh069/DSA-CPP/README.md

 }
 ```

+### !!!
+LEVEL OF A NODE = DEPTH OF A NODE FROM ROOT NODE IN A TREE!!!

 ### Height and Depth of a tree

 - Height is calculated when coming up in the tree and depth is calculated when going down the tree.